insight-creative/Insight-Creative-2021/content/blog/media-buying-101/index.md

 ---
 layout: blog
+title: "Media Buying 101—What On Earth Does a Media Buyer Do?"
 seo:
   title: "Media Buying 101—What On Earth Does a Media Buyer Do?"
   description: "Molly Setzer, Senior Media Buyer at Insight Creative, explains the role of a media buyer, how they can support your company's marketing efforts and how they help you get the most out of your marketing budget."